Golaszewski/PRANCE/perma_pump/README.md

 pumps=AgrowPumps(port="COM10")
 ```

-If the you get a time-out error while setting up the pumps, power cycle the array by unplugging it and then reset the address in ModLINK.
+If you get a time-out error while setting up the pumps, power cycle the array by unplugging it and then reset the address in ModLINK.
 This might take a few tries.